diazwatson/merchdocs/src/catalog/product-create-bundle.md

 1. To determine the weight of the bundle, do one of the following:

     * A **Dynamic Weight** changes to reflect the options chosen by the customer.
-By default, Dynamic Weight is set to “Yes,” and the Weight field is left blank.
+By default, Dynamic Weight is set to `Yes`, and the Weight field is left blank.
     * To assign a fixed weight to the bundle, set **Dynamic Weight** to the “No.” ( ![]({{ site.baseurl }}{% link images/images/btn-switch-no.png %}){: .Inline}) position.
 Then, enter the **Weight** of the bundle.

     ![]({{ site.baseurl }}{% link images/images/product-bundle-dynamic-weight.png %}){: .zoom}